HosokawaR/LLM-linter/README.md

 ### Write rules

-You need to create linter rules file.
+You need to create a linter rules file.
 For example `rules.md` is like this.
 `llm-lint-glob` is a special comment that specifies the target files.
-The range from the comment to the next comment is the target of the rule.
+The range from the comment to the next comment is the rule's target.

 **The performance of the LLM linter depends on rules quality**.
 You should write rules specifically, explicitly, and concisely.
 It's important to make anyones understand the rules without any previous knowledge.